 Peanut butter is an excellent source of protein and healthy fats and can help reduce the risk of coronary heart disease.
 For the healthiest choice, look for brands that have no oil or sugar added.

-Cauliflower, which belongs to the same family as cabbage, is an excellent source of Vitamin C, Vitamin B-Complex, fiber and minerals including iron and calcium.
+Cauliflower, which belongs to the same family as cabbage, is an excellent source of Vitamin C, Vitamin B-Complex, fiber, and minerals including iron and calcium.

 To make riced cauliflower: wash and dry head of cauliflower.
 Remove core and coarsely chop into florets.
 Blot with paper towels to completely dry.
-Place half of cauliflower in a food processor and pulse until the cauliflower is small and has the texture of rice or couscous.
+Place half of the cauliflower in a food processor and pulse until the cauliflower is small and has the texture of rice or couscous.
 Be sure to not over process or it will get mushy.
 Add to a large bowl.
-Repeat processing with remaining cauliflower.
+Repeat processing with the remaining cauliflower.
 Or, using the largest holes on a box cheese grater, grate each cauliflower floret into small pieces, similar to the size of a grain of rice.
 One head cauliflower, shredded into very small pieces makes about 4-5 cups cauliflower rice.

 Trader Joe’s sells packages of cooked, sliced or chopped chicken breasts that are really tasty.
 If you buy a cooked chicken from the supermarket, be sure to remove the skin before chopping and adding to this dish.

 Chopped or crushed ginger, in a jar, can be found in the produce section near garlic, in a jar.

 Leave out the chicken and use vegetable broth in place of chicken broth and this dish becomes a yummy, vegetarian dish.

 WW SmartPoints 4-Green

 WW POINTS PLUS 5

 |SKINNY FACTS: for 1 serving (~ 1⅓ cups)